dipy/dipy/paper/joss/reconst_ivim/paper.md

 # Summary

-Intra-voxel incoherent motion (IVIM) is a biophysical model that describes diffusion and perfusion in the signal acquired with a multi-diffusion value MRI acquisition [@le1986mr].
-This method was originally developed to study the fast and slow motion of water molecules in the human brain -- an indication of brain microstructure, and brain health more generally.
-But more recently, interest in this model has expanded and applications have emerged throughout the body [@LeBihan2008] including kidneys, liver, and heart [@Powers1991, @PMID:9038058,
+Intra-voxel incoherent motion (IVIM) is a technique that aims to separate effects of perfusion (microcirculation of blood in the capillary network) from the effects of molecular diffusion [@le1986mr, @le1988ra] in the signal acquired with a multi-diffusion value MRI acquisition [@le1986mr].
+This method was originally developed to study the perfusion and diffusion in the human brain [@le1986mr], but more recently, interest in this technique has expanded and applications have emerged throughout the body [@LeBihan2008] including kidneys, liver, and heart [@Powers1991, @PMID:9038058, @Callot2003, ].
-@Callot2003, ].
 Many more applications are now under investigation such as cancer imaging (prostate, liver, kidney, pancreas, etc.) [@Koh2011] and imaging of the human placenta [@Moore2000, @moore2000vivo].
-One of its most common applications still remains brain mapping for neuroscience research [@Federau2012].
+One of its most common applications still remains brain mapping for neuroscience research
+[@Federau2012].
 An example of this is Parkinson’s disease, where it is used to study aging and structural degeneration of fibre pathways in the brain [@CRUZ2014].

 # References